jcrodriguez1989/rco/README.md

   - This implementation creates a lapply function that uses ‘assign’ to copy values of the parent environments, and thus, would not work for example in code parallelization.
+  - Might fail if the generated code is used on other than `.GlobalEnv`.
+  - Might fail if the `for` loop uses `<<-`, or assigns to specified environments.

 ### Description